Small Claims Court Mediation

 Merced County Small Claims Court Locations

-Merced County Small Claims Court cases are heard in 2 courthouses across Merced County.
-The website address for Merced County Superior Court is: www.mercedcourt.org.
+Small Claims Court cases are heard in 2 courthouses across the County.
+The website address for Merced County Superior Court (which will have more information for small claims court cases) is: www.mercedcourt.org.
 Here are the following locations where Small Claims Court cases are heard in Merced County:

 The phone number is: 209-725-4100